Clemens von Ketteler: Boxer rebellion and death

-Ketteler flogged a Chinese man who appeared to be a Boxer, and beat a boy who was with him after taking him to the Legations.
-Ketteler then allegedly shot him dead.
-In response, thousands of Chinese Muslim Gansu Braves under General Dong Fuxiang of the Imperial Army and Boxers went on a riot.
-The Gansu braves and Boxers then attacked and killed Chinese Christians around the legations in revenge for foreign attacks on Chinese.
-Angry at the Chinese Christians for collaborating with foreigners who were murdering the Chinese, the Boxers burned some of them alive and attacked and ransacked their property.
-Some Muslims also assassinated the secretary of the Japanese legation, Sugiyama Akira, tearing him apart.
+On 18 June, German troops captured a Chinese civilian suspected of being a Boxer in the inner city and took him to the Legation Quarter, where he was detained.

 At 8.00 a.m. on 20 June, Ketteler, together with his interpreter and other associates, headed for the Zongli Yamen (the Ministry of Foreign Affairs) accompanied by armed escorts.
 At the western end of Xizongbu Hutong, only one block away from the ministry, the party was intercepted by a cart with what appeared to be Chinese Imperial lancers, though another source states they were Manchu Hushenying bannerman.
-One of them approached Ketteler's palanquin and shot Ketteler at point blank range.
+One of them approached Ketteler's palanquin and shot Ketteler at point blank range, killing him instantly.

 En Hai later gave himself up to the Allied occupying forces.
 He was subsequently tried and convicted, and was executed in Beijing on 31 December 1900 by beheading.
 He showed no emotion during interrogation, and was fully composed and calm, admitting to killing Ketteler, and even requested execution, saying "I received orders from my sergeant to kill every foreigner that came up the street...I am glad to die for having killed one of the enemies of my country."
 When questioned about whether he had consumed alcohol during the incident, En Hai said he had not "touched a drop".
 En Hai was praised as "brave and dignified", and called a "hero".